-Here’s the bottom line: Yes, dogs are partially color blind, and so are cats.
-But contrary to what some people think, they do see some colors, not just shades of black and white.
+Dogs are partially color-blind, and so are cats.
+But contrary to what some people think, they do see some colors — not just shades of black and white.

-Paulette Clancy of Cornell University points out that many people are of the misguided opinion that dogs and cats are able to see see no colors.
-They believe that dogs and cats see everything only as grays.
+Paulette Clancy of Cornell University points out that many people are of the misguided opinion that dogs and cats can’t see any colors and only view everything in gray tones.
 That’s a myth.

 Cats and dogs, on the other hand, have just two kinds of cone cells (blue and green sensitive), allowing them to see only partial color.

-Luckily for dogs and cats, missing out on seeing life in glorious full color is really no big deal.
+Luckily for dogs and cats, missing out on seeing life in all its full-color glory is not a big deal.
 Brightness and motion are far more important aspects of what our pets see.